Amgelo563/mc-discord-updater/README.md

 ## 💻 Development

-The bot uses the [Minetools API](https://api.minetools.eu/) to get server data, but it could technically be adapted to any kind of online API or direct connection to the server.
-If you have a better example, feel free to let me know or leave a PR.
+The bot uses the [minecraft-server-ping](https://www.npmjs.com/package/minecraft-server-ping) to get server data directly from the server by pinging it.
+If you think you have a better implementation, feel free to leave a PR.

 ---